CayetanoSoriano/karmacracyBundle/README.md

     }
 }
 ```
-To actually install Ladybug in your project, download the composer binary and run it:
+To actually install in your project, download the composer binary and run it:

 ``` bash
 wget http://getcomposer.org/composer.phar